-(b) not more than five members, each with knowledge and expertise in one of the following fields: agricultural development, agricultural economics, environ- mental management, spatial information or law; (c) not more than two members with knowledge and experience in agriculture at provincial government level; and 5 (d) a member with knowledge and experience in local government.(3) The Minister must invite nominations for members of the advisory committee by notice in the Gazette and in at least two nationally distributed newspapers, specifying the period within which nominations must be submitted.
-(4) The Minister must appoint the chairperson of the advisory committee from the 10 members referred to in subsection (2).
-(5) The Minister may, by notice in the Gazette, establish technical committees to advise the Minister, the MECs or competent authorities on- (a) agro-ecosystem reports; 1.5 (b) provincial agricultural sector plans; 15 (c) protected agricultural areas; and(d) guidelines, norms and standards. (a) guidefines, norms and standards. (b) The notice referred to in subsection (5) must- (a) stipulate the advisory mandate of the technical committee within the context of this Act; and 20 (b) determine the duration and composition of the technical committee, which may consist of officials of the Department and independent technical advisers appointed in terms of section 22.
-(7) A person may not be appointed as a member of the advisory or technical 25 committee if such person- (a) is not a South African citizen; 25 (a) is not a South African citizen;(b) does not permanently reside in the Republic; (c) is a member of Parliament, any provincial legislature or any municipal council; (d) is an unrehabilitated insolvent; 30 (e) has been declared of unsound mind by a court in the Republic; or (f) has been convicted of an offence after the date of commencement of the Constitution and sentenced to imprisonment without the option of a fine.
-(8) If any member of the advisory committee or a technical committee, or his or her spouse, partner or associate, has or may have a direct or indirect interest in any matter 35 before the advisory or a technical committee, he or she must disclose such interest and 33 must not participate in any discussion or decision regarding such matter.
-(9) The Minister must determine, in consultation with the Minister of Finance, the remuneration payable to any member of the advisory committee or a technical committee who is not in the full-time employ of an organ of state.
-40 Appointment of technical and other advisers 22.
-(1) The Minister may appoint technical or other advisers to advise the Minister or a competent authority on the performance of their functions under this Act.
+- (a) not more than two members from nominations received from farmers' organisations; - (b) not more than five members, each with knowledge and expertise in one of the following fields: agricultural development, agricultural economics, environmental management, spatial information or law; - (c) not more than two members with knowledge and experience in agriculture at provincial government level; and - (d) a member with knowledge and experience in local government.

+(3) The Minister must invite nominations for members of the advisory committee by notice in the Gazette, other media and in at least two nationally distributed newspapers, specifying the period within which nominations must be submitted.

+(4) The Minister must appoint the chairperson of the advisory committee from the 15 members referred to in subsection (2).

+(5) The Minister may, by notice in the Gazette and other media, establish technical committees to advise the Minister, the MECs or competent authorities on-

+- (a) agro-ecosystem reports;

+- (b) provincial agricultural sector plans;

+- (c) protected agricultural areas; and

+- (d) guidelines, norms and standards.

+- (6) The notice referred to in subsection (5) must-

+- (a) stipulate the advisory mandate of the technical committee within the context of this Act; and 25

+- (b) determine the duration and composition of the technical committee, which may consist of officials of the Department and independent technical advisers appointed in terms of section 22.

+(7) A person may not be appointed as a member of the advisory or technical committee if such person- 30

+- (a) is not a South African citizen; - (b) does not permanently reside in the Republic; - (c) is a member of Parliament, any provincial legislature or any municipal council; - (d) is an unrehabilitated insolvent; - (e) has been declared of unsound mind by a court in the Republic; - (f) has been convicted of an offence after the date of commencement of the Constitution and sentenced to imprisonment without the option of a fine; or - (g) is disqualified from serving as a director of a company in terms of section 69 of the Companies Act, 2008 (Act No. 71 of 2008).

+(8) If any member of the advisory committee or a technical committee, or his or her spouse, partner or associate, has or may have a direct or indirect interest in any matter before the advisory or a technical committee, he or she must disclose such interest and must not participate in any discussion or decision regarding such matter.

+(9) The Minister must determine, in consultation with the Minister of Finance, the 45 remuneration payable to any member of the advisory committee or a technical committee who is not in the full-time employ of an organ of state.

+Appointment of technical and other advisers

+22. (1) The Minister may appoint technical or other advisers to advise the Minister or a competent authority on the performance of their functions under this Act.
+50

 (2) An adviser referred to in subsection (1) is not a decision-making authority in terms of this Act.

-45 (3) The Minister must determine, in consultation with the Minister of Finance, the remuneration payable to any adviser who is not in the full-time employ of an organ of state.
-Performance assessment framework 50 1 citormance assessment if amework 50 23.
-(1) The Minister must, by notice in the Gazette, after consultation with the relevant MECs, publish a monitoring, evaluation and assessment framework on the effective and efficient administration of the Act, to ensure that all competent authorities- (a) exercise their powers; 55 (b) perform their functions; and(c) carry out their duties, in terms of this Act.
+(3) The Minister must determine, in consultation with the Minister of Finance, the remuneration payable to any adviser who is not in the full-time employ of an organ of state.

+Performance assessment framework

+23. (1) The Minister must, by notice in the Gazette and other media, after consultation with the relevant MECs, publish a monitoring, evaluation and assessment framework on the effective and efficient administration of the Act, to ensure that all competent authorities-

+(a) exercise their powers;

+(b) perform their functions; and

+(c) carry out their duties,

+in terms of this Act.